 100 Years of Women's Suffrage & LWV

-Through August 2020, the US, state and local Leagues, in collaboration with other organizations across the nation, will be celebrating the Centennial Anniversary of the 19th Amendment and the founding of the League of Women Voters.
+In the year leading up to the ratification of the Women's Vote (Aug 2020), the national, state and local Leagues, in collaboration with other organizations across the nation, celebrated the 100th Anniversary of the 19th Amendment and the founding of the League of Women Voters.

 Celebratory events (see Events listing) include February's Women Power the Vote Day(s) of Action, proclamations from towns and the State, LWVNJ Open House in Trenton, Voter Girl statewide civics workshops with 500 Girl Scouts, a #SheIsMeLWV social media campaign, virtual watch parties, performances / documentaries, Morris County women leaders speaking on 100 years of Women leadership, and the culminating LWVNJ Centennial gala on September 16th.

 On March 7, 2020 the LWVNJ and Girl Scouts of New Jersey collaborated on the Voter Girl project - a one-day class for Girl Scouts of all levels to earn citizenship badges through learning about civic engagement and advocacy.
 Over 500 Girl Scouts participated, led by over 150 LWV volunteers and Girl Scout leaders, and 50 elected officials.
 The event was held at 4 locations throughout the State.
 Elected women officials and League leaders spoke.

 Workshops empowered Girl Scouts to act on their right to vote, engage in civil debate and learn to be counted in the 2020 census.
 Each age level completed a Citizenship badge including Behind the Ballot, Celebrating Community, Finding Common Ground and Inside Government.